 The Challenge of the Language Barrier

-No one in the restaurant had even the most basic grasp of English (in fairness, we don’t speak Mandarin either).
+No one in the restaurant had even the most basic grasp of English (in fairness, we don’t speak Chinese either).
 Oh, how we longed for Google Translate that night.

-With a lot of sign language, thanks to mis-spent childhoods playing Charades, we managed to order a couple of beers.
-Then we settled down to browse the menu, which was, of course, in Chinese but without any of the helpful pictures we’d become used to.
+With a lot of sign language, thanks to childhoods playing charades, we managed to order a couple of beers.
+Then we settled down to browse the menu, which didn’t have any of the helpful pictures we’d become used to.
 What a drag.

-The waitress re-appeared and pointed us to a ‘salad/sauces bar’, signalling to us that we should make a selection.
-She giggled a lot and pointed at pots containing evil looking concoctions, so we dutifully picked out a few mystery sauces and returned to our table.
-Thankfully our beers had arrived.
-It was the high point of the whole experience.
-Because the spicy hot pots arrived soon after….
+The waitress reappeared and pointed us to a ‘salad/sauces bar’, signalling to us that we should make a selection.
+She giggled and pointed at small dishes containing evil-looking concoctions, so we dutifully picked out a few mystery sauces and returned to our table.

 It looked good.
-The large two sectioned (steaming hot) bowl was reverently lowered into the big hole in the table, then the other items were brought out.
-Oh yummy.
-A vast platter of pink mystery meat and a plate of slightly pinker mystery meat with a lot of fat in it.
+The large two-sectioned (steaming hot) bowl was reverently lowered into the big hole in the table, then the other items were brought out.
+Oh, yummy.
+A vast platter of pink mystery meat and a plate of slightly pinker mystery meat with a lot of fat.
 We prayed it was bacon.
-The there was a bowl of uncooked noodles and what looked like raw bamboo shoots.
-Surely not?
-I know we could lose a few pounds but neither of us is panda sized.
-How rude.

-At this point, we noticed the gaggle of kitchen staff hanging out of the serving hatch gawping at us and laughing.
+At this point, we noticed the gaggle of kitchen staff hanging out of the serving hatch, gawping at us and laughing.
 This wasn’t subtle sniggering but full-on guffaws and pointing.
 Aha – now we knew why we were sitting at THAT table!

 We Were The Evening’s Entertainment

 One kind waitress took pity on us as we sat and stared at the “feast” before our eyes.
-With a lot of polite gesturing, she suggested that the raw noodles needed to be cooked in one of the hot broths.
-Hot being the operative word, as she immediately dumped the noodles into the bubbling chilli broth.
+With a lot of polite gesturing, she suggested that the raw noodles needed to be cooked in the spicy hot pot broth.
+Hot was the operative word!

 The meat and bamboo shoots also had to be cooked in the broth bowls.
 We’d wised up to her “nuke the tourists with chilli plan” by then, so we took charge and tossed them into the magic mushroom broth instead.
-It must have been magic mushrooms, as we were crying with laughter by this stage.
-Especially when we saw what the “bacon” looked like when it had been cooked (shrivelled foreskins).
-How appetising…
+It must have been magic mushrooms, as we were crying with laughter at this stage.

 How Could Something So Pretty Taste So Bad?

-Suffice to say we didn’t eat much, but what we did eat was so ferociously hot we felt like our heads would explode.
+We ate barely anything, but what we ate was so ferociously hot we felt like our heads would explode.
 With lips and tongues that felt like they would spontaneously combust, beer became a medicinal necessity.
-I don’t think I’ve ever seen so many chillies in one dish in my life and I’m reasonably keen not to repeat the experience.
+I don’t think I’ve ever seen so many chillies in one dish in my life, and I’m reasonably keen not to try that hotpot recipe ever again.

-Hysterical with laughter by this stage, we paid the bill for the worst and the second most expensive meal of our entire holiday before heading back to the bar for a therapeutic gin.
-It was much better than dinner – and at least we knew what was in it.
+Hysterical with laughter by this stage, we paid the bill for the worst, second most expensive meal of our trip to China before heading back to another bar for a therapeutic gin.
+It was immeasurably better than dinner – and at least we knew what was in it.